State EOP

 Introduction

-Emergency Management shall have the authority to approve all changes and revisions.
-B. Pursuant to the authority vested in the Office of the Governor of the State of Colorado, and pursuant to the relevant portions of the Colorado Disaster Emergency Act, 24-33.5 - 704 et seq., C.R.S., I, Jared S. Polis, Governor of the State of Colorado, hereby approved the revised Colorado State Emergency Operations Plan.
+1. Pursuant to the authority vested in the Office of the Governor of the State of Colorado and pursuant to the relevant portions of the Colorado Disaster Emergency Act, 24-33.5-704 et seq., C.R.S., I, Jared Polis, Governor of the State of Colorado, hereby approve the revised Colorado State Emergency Operations Plan.

 Jared S. Polis